This post is a re-post! It first appeared on Circle of Hope’s blog here.

 - Our newest congregation got rolling in the Northwest.
 Julie and Jerome and their partners overcame some big hurdles to get established.
 We all survived the birth and grew up in faith a little more.

 Can you add to the list?
-None of this is meant to put rose-colored glasses on the horror we face, either.
+None of this is meant to put rose-colored glasses on the challenges and losses we face, either.
 Totalitarian leaders, greed, and violence are wrecking the planet.
 People are lonely, anxious, depressed, and dying.
 Many are discriminated against and oppressed.
-But in the midst of it all, I see people drawing strength from the source of life, re-birthing a new generation of givers to respond to the mess with self-giving love and unity.
+But in the midst of it all, I see people drawing strength from the source of life, re-birthing a new generation of givers to respond to the mess with self-giving love.
 So I agree with the prophets that the Light is here and coming.
 I understand John the Baptist that saying that Jesus makes his joy complete even in his uncertainty.
-And I can rejoice with Mary that God sees us and has not left us alone.
+And I can rejoice with Mary that God sees us and has not left us alone this Advent.